 Same- or next-day swap

-We haul your full container and drop an empty on the same pad so the crew never loses a loading hour.
+We haul your full container and drop an empty in the same staging pad so the crew keeps moving without a lost loading hour.

 Step 3